-- born in Australia to an Australian citizen or permanent-resident parent - born in Australia and being ordinarily resident in Australia throughout the first 10 years of their life - a permanent resident who is adopted in Australia by an Australian citizen.
+- born in Australia to an Australian citizen or permanent-resident parent - born in Australia and being ordinarily resident in Australia throughout the first 10 years of their life - a permanent resident adopted in Australia by an Australian citizen.

 Non-citizens who wish to acquire Australian citizenship must lodge an application, meet certain legal requirements, and be approved to acquire Australian citizenship.
-The legal requirements that must be met are different for each Australian citizenship application pathway, and each pathway caters for particular categories of non-citizens.
+The legal requirements are different for each Australian citizenship application pathway, and each pathway caters for particular categories of non-citizens.
 There are four pathways: